composewell/streamly-packages/README.md

 from nixpkgs.
 If you did not intend to do that then you can remove the hackage database index from `$HOME/.config/streamly-packages` or remove that entire directory itself.
+-->

+We do not depend on cabal to download and build the dependencies.
+Instead add your project dependencies in the library section of [packages.nix](packages.nix), any package specified here and all its dependencies are pre-installed in the shell from nixpkgs.

 For example to build the streamly-examples package:
 ```